Noah Purcell

-Noah Guzzo Purcell (born 1980) is an American attorney serving as the Solicitor General of Washington.
-He gained national attention when he halted President Donald Trump's first Travel Ban with a successful lawsuit on behalf of the State of Washington in Washington v.
+Noah Guzzo Purcell (born 1980) is an American attorney serving as the solicitor general of the U.S. state of Washington.
+He gained national attention when he halted President Donald Trump's first travel ban with a successful lawsuit on behalf of the State of Washington in Washington v.
 Trump.

 Early life and education

 Born in Seattle, Purcell graduated from Franklin High School in the Mount Baker neighborhood.
 He graduated from the University of Washington in 2002, where he earned a Mary Gates Leadership award for his work on affordable tuition.
 He later earned a Juris Doctor from Harvard Law School, where he served as an editor of the Harvard Law Review.

 Career

 After graduating from Harvard Law School, Purcell clerked for Associate Justice of the Supreme Court David Souter and D.C.
 Circuit Court of Appeals Judge David S. Tatel.
-Souter stated that "Noah was a terrific law clerk, and he'll be a terrific Solicitor General."

 From 2009 to 2010, Purcell served in the United States Department of Homeland Security, where he worked to challenge Arizona's immigration law implemented during the administration of Jan Brewer.
 Prior to his appointment to the office of the Solicitor General, he was an associate at Seattle law firm Perkins Coie, where he worked on appellate matters.
 Purcell has litigation experience and knowledge as in the areas of constitutional issues, campaign financing, and environmental law, and administrative law.